mirusu400/burp-utils/plugins/SubdomainFinder/README.md

 #  SubdomainFinder - Find subdomain while proxying

-Write by me and ChatGPT
+* Write by me and ChatGPT
+* It automatically finds subdomains in web responses